-One would expect that this algorithm has better results than First Fit, First Fit Decreasing and Best Fit.
-That's not always the case.
+Do not presume that this algorithm has better results than First Fit, First Fit Decreasing and Weakest Fit.
+That's often not the case.

 <constructionHeuristic>

-<constructionHeuristicType>BEST_FIT_DECREASING</constructionHeuristicType>
+<constructionHeuristicType>WEAKEST_FIT_DECREASING

-</constructionHeuristic>
+constructionHeuristicType> </constructionHeuristic>

 If the InitializingScoreTrend is ONLY_DOWN, this algorithm is faster: for an entity, it picks the first move for which the score does not deteriorate the last step score, ignoring all subsequent moves.